Spendthrift trust: Necessaries, child support and alimony

-Trusts where the beneficiary is also the creator
+Self-settlement

 A trust created by an individual for his or her own benefit is sometimes called a "self-settled trust", and may be a kind of asset-protection trust.
 If the creator of a self-settled trust is also a beneficiary of the trust, particular problems arise regarding the protection of assets from creditors, and the prevention of fraud, that is, the possibility that the creator of the trust seeks to defraud creditors.

-The general rule: Self-settled trusts do not protect the trust creator
+Limited protection

 To prevent individuals from creating trusts to defeat their own creditors, the laws of most states provide that a spendthrift clause in a trust document does not protect the beneficiary to the extent that the beneficiary is also the person who created the trust.
 The settlor does not need to be either the sole settlor or the only beneficiary of the trust.
 As long as the settlor is a beneficiary of the trust to any extent, to that extent the trust will be deemed self-settled.
 For example, Texas law provides: